 No invasive testing will be provided.

 Comment: The scope of work is poor for a roof of this complexity.
 No drawings were produced and the lack of any invasive examination is very concerning.

+HOA Comment: For masonry, Kipcon did to complete masonry drilling to verify flashing on capstones.
+For the roof, the HOA did allow prospective roofers to do core samples.

 Bidding: